TLDR

-A local history museum in downtown Bloomington housed in a Carnegie library building dating to 1918.
-The museum preserves Monroe County artifacts and hosts exhibits on local history.
+Downtown Bloomington's local history museum, sitting inside a Carnegie library building from 1918.
+It holds Monroe County artifacts and runs exhibits on local history.

 The haunting reports at the History Center span decades and involve multiple witnesses, from current and former staff members to interns to visiting parapsychologists.
 The most chilling account comes from a longtime member of the cleaning staff who was working in the building one evening when she saw a young girl crying on the main staircase.
 Assuming the child had been separated from her parents, the woman approached and reached out to take the girl's hand.
 The moment she did, the child vanished into thin air.
 The cleaner was so shaken by the experience that she refused to work in certain parts of the building afterward.

-During one paranormal investigation, an investigator reported seeing a dog walk across the street outside the building, then pass directly through the exterior wall and into the interior, an apparition that defied any rational explanation.
-The variety of phenomena, from visual apparitions of children to phantom footsteps to objects moving on their own, suggests the building may harbor multiple spirits, possibly connected to the generations of children who attended school on this site dating back to 1854 or to the countless patrons who passed through during its fifty-two years as a public library.
-The History Center is open to visitors at 202 East Sixth Street in downtown Bloomington and continues to collect stories from staff and guests who encounter the unexplained within its limestone walls.
+During one paranormal investigation, an investigator reported seeing a dog walk across the street outside the building, then pass directly through the exterior wall and into the interior -- something that defied any rational explanation.
+The variety of phenomena, from visual sightings of children to phantom footsteps to objects moving on their own, suggests the building may harbor multiple spirits, possibly connected to the generations of children who attended school on this site dating back to 1854 or to the countless patrons who passed through during its fifty-two years as a public library.
+The History Center is open to visitors at 202 East Sixth Street in downtown Bloomington and continues to collect stories from staff and guests who encounter something they can't explain within its limestone walls.

 Researched from 7 verified sources including historical records, local archives, and paranormal research organizations.
 Learn about our research process.